KelpFriesOG/CSC236/chapter5/chapter5.md

 ## Comparing Objects Revisited

+In order to understand how objects are identified and compared, we need to understand how to determine the equality of two objects.

+- **Understanding what it means to compare objects and determine which object is "greater" or "lesser" will allow us to try to store objects in a collection in "increasing" order.**

+- **If the elements in a collection are sorted, we can use algorithms such as the binary search to drastically decrease the time we would need to find an element!**

+- **But what does	it mean	to store elements “in order”?
+To	 understand	this we	need to understand object comparison by examining the equals() method and the compareTo() method (from the Comparable interface)!**

+---

+### The equals() method

 When comparing objects with the comparison operator (==) the comparison is actually made between the two reference variables that point to the object and NOT between the contents of the two objects.

 - The equals() method that comes from the Object class behaves exactly like the comparison operator.